7 Types of Shift Work: Benefits, Challenges & How to Choose the Best Fit for Your Business

 Determine your business needs, find out what your employees prefer, and use scheduling software to easily create and manage your shift work schedules.

 Not ready to try scheduling software just yet?
-Download our free Excel schedule template.
+Explore our free employee work schedule templates.

 The healthiest work shift for a given employee can depend on various factors such as: